1ige/Market-Diagnostic-Dashboard/README.md

   - Frequency badges on each indicator card
   - Smart detection of stale vs. waiting-for-source-data states
 - **Improved Error Handling**: Better logging and error messages for ETL failures
+- **Market News Integration**: Added cached headlines with a ticker editor and dropdown filter in the News tab

 ## License